 - Stool (faeces) specimens.
 These can detect infections such as Salmonella spp. and Campylobacter spp.
 Your doctor may suggest these tests if you have erythema nodosum and diarrhoea or tummy (abdominal) pain.

 - Bowel investigations.
 If your doctor suspects that you may have underlying inflammatory bowel disease such as ulcerative colitis or Crohn's disease, they may suggest that you have investigations to look for this.
-For example, a colonoscopy (an examination of your bowel with a camera).
+For example, you may have an examination of your bowel with a camera (a colonoscopy).

 What is the treatment for erythema nodosum?

 Treatment for the nodules of erythema nodosum

 The rounded lumps (nodules) of erythema nodosum tend to go away by themselves and often do not need any treatment.
 However, they may be very tender or painful and certain treatments may be suggested to help relieve these symptoms.

 - Painkiller medication.
 Non-steroidal anti-inflammatory drugs (NSAIDs) - for example, ibuprofen - are commonly used to help relieve pain.
 Sometimes stronger painkillers are needed.